daynalaurenc/Liri-Node-App/README.md

 Typing "do-what-it-says"  will display the song in random.txt file, and then run the 'spotify-this-song' parameters.
 [Artist name, Song name, Spotify preview link, and Album title] This command uses the Spotify API.

-+ BONUS: The data searched in the Terminal is output to a .txt file called log.txt, here all of the commands are appended.
++ The data searched in the Terminal is output to a .txt file called log.txt, here all of the commands are appended.

 ## Sample View